Harshal-3558/Harshal-3558/README.md

 # Hello, World! 👋

-I'm Harshal Patil, a passionate Web Developer from India.
-Welcome to my GitHub profile!
+I'm Harshal Patil, a passionate Web Developer hailing from the vibrant tech landscape of India.
+Welcome to my GitHub profile, where I tinker with code and explore the endless possibilities of web development! 🌐
 ## 🚀 About Me

 - 🔭 I’m currently a pursuing a B.Tech degree in computer science from Pillai College of Engineering.